What is Chiropractic?

 - Providing clients support, space and time to become more aware of their emotional struggles and to develop effective coping mechanisms to deal with difficulty in their lives.

-To support clients effectively, psychologists use a variety of well-researched approaches to help people with their difficulties.
-Some of the commonly used modalities are:
+Psychologists use a variety of well-researched evidenced based approaches to help people with their difficulties.

 What are the benefits of Psychology?